fikrirasyid/wp-ig/readme.txt

 # WP-IG

 Integrate your Instagram account to your WordPress site.

+== Description ==

 WP-IG enables you to:

 1. Display hashtag / user feed using shortcode
 2. Importing all of your Instagram photo/video
 3. Syncing your future Instagram photo/video to your site
 4. Cherry-pick your Instagram photo/video to be posted
 5. Embed other people's Instagram photo/video easily

-## Installation

-1. Put wp-ig directory on your wp-content/plugins directory
-2. Activate the plugin
-3. You will be prompted with Settings screen.
-Follow the instruction on the settings screen which are:
-4. Create an [Instagram client app here](http://instagram.com/developer/clients/register/).
-IMPORTANT: Remember to use Redirect URI given by WP-IG upon your Instagram client app registration.
-5. After registering your Instagram client app, you will get client ID and client secret of your Instagram client app.
-Copy and then  paste it on the WP-IG settings screen.
-Save the settings.
-6. After saving client ID and secret key, you'll see an oAuth authorization link.
-Click it to authorize your WordPress site to your Instagram account.
-7. That's that.

-## WP-IG Features

 ### 1. Browse, Cross-Post, & Embed